Article II Ownership

 Article II Ownership – Back to Top

 Section 2.1 – Admission.
 Ownership in the Co-op shall be voluntary and open to any individual or any household group that desires to use the services of the Co-op and is willing to accept the responsibilities of ownership.
 A household group shall be understood to mean a housekeeping unit consisting of one or more adults and any number of dependent children.
+In compliance with the Second Cooperative Principle of democractic governance by owners with equal voting rights among owners, Medford Food Co-op owners have the right to one vote.
 Applicants will be admitted to ownership upon submitting required information and purchasing or subscribing to purchase a common share at a price determined by the Board of Directors.
 Payment options may vary in accordance with the financial circumstances of the purchaser.
 In case of doubtful eligibility, ownership shall be subject to approval by the Board.

 Section 2.2 – Share purchase requirement.
 Each owner shall keep current in payment of the share purchase requirement.
 An owner who becomes delinquent in meeting the share purchase obligation to an extent determined by the Board shall be placed into inactive status.
 Participation rights of such person shall then be suspended.
 An owner in inactive status may attain good standing only upon full payment of all arrearages and a processing fee, if any, as determined by the Board.
 References in these bylaws to the rights and entitlements of owners shall be understood to refer only to owners in good standing.

 Section 2.3 – Rights.
 Each owner shall be entitled to make purchases from the Co-op on terms generally available to owners, and to participate in the governance of the Co-op as set forth in these bylaws.